 Next to that, it is key to keep subscribed users in the loop about what has recently happened on the platform.
-The way we approach this at CitizenLab, is through sending out a automatically generated weekly newsletter with the top ideas and top comments of the past week.
+The way we approach this at CitizenLab is through sending out a automatically generated weekly newsletter with the top ideas and top comments of the past week.
 Minimum effort, maximum impact.

 3. Make your community self-sustaining

 Well, you might think “that’s easier said than done” — and yes, that’s true.
-But still, there exist some excellent hacks to increase the engagement within your community and reach a wider audience.
+But still, there exists some excellent hacks to increase the engagement within your community and reach a wider audience.
 It’s low hanging fruit, but often forgotten: never ever let someone arrive on a platform that feels empty.
 Create some initials posts and early engagement in order to make it feel alive.

 One of the best ways to increase the signup rate is through reaching out to influencers in the city, possibly related to the domain you’re crowdsourcing ideas in.
 The exponential effect of influencers sharing your campaign with their network allows you to grow organically.